What solar incentives & rebates are available in Ontario, CA?

 How does net metering work under NEM 3.0?

 You earn export credits based on time-of-use rates.
 Credits roll over monthly and can be settled annually; export values vary by hour/season.
+Calculate your potential export credits.

 Do incentives change during the year?